nraustin/Tumble/README.md

 # Tumble
 Welcome to Tumble, a simplified clone of the popular dating app, Bumble.
 Tumble connects those with dogs in difficult circumstances of adoption with those in search of a new friend.
-Create, explore, and meet with other users by signing up for a free account or using a demo account available on the live site.
+Create, explore, and meet with other users by signing up for a free account or by using a demo account available on the live site.

 ## Technologies used